secretstartups/handbook/customer-success/solutions-architects/demonstrations/index.html.md

 ## Demo Readiness

 Solutions Architects are occasionally called on at a moments notice to give a demo or join a call to show a prospect or customer specific GitLab functionality.
 A best practice for being prepared for these demo requests is to have a minimized browser window with various content preloaded into the browser tabs.

-We are in the process of building out a catalog of all existing demonstrations to support the [FY21 Q3 OKR - Establish a well maintained demonstration repository](https://gitlab.com/gitlab-com/customer-success/solutions-architecture-leaders/sa-initiatives/-/issues/9).
-The demonstration repository project is located [here](https://gitlab.com/gitlab-com/customer-success/demo-catalog).
-Please consider contributing your own demos to the project--instructions are indicated in the project README.

-While we're continuing to build out the demo catalog, examples of common environments utilized are listed below.
+Examples of common environments utilized are listed below.
 Note that accessing some of these links are only enabled for GitLab team-members.
 (To-do: port this list to the demo catalog)

 - The [GitLab Demo Systems](/handbook/customer-success/demo-systems/) provides a catalog of demos and the sandbox infrastructure for performing demos.
 - The [GitLab.org Group level](https://gitlab.com/groups/gitlab-org/-/roadmap) clearly represents GitLab Epics, Roadmaps and cross-project issue views used for planning releases